fgregg/fgregg.github.io/_posts/2024-03-30-fun-and-democracy.md

 But, here's the thing, Group decision making, democracy, politics—they can be a real drag.

-When I am thinking about joining a website the promise of getting a chance to argue with strangers about what we should do next is not a selling point.
+When I am thinking about joining a website, the promise of getting a chance to argue with strangers about what we should do next is not a selling point.
 Later, if I come to care deeply, I may be very grateful for the chance to have a say, but it's not what gets me in the door,